vascogennari/icaroverse/README.md

    - Feed these posterior samples into Step 3 and set `true-values = 0` in the configuration file.

 You can change the population model and population parameters directly in the configuration file.
-All available options are documented here.

-## Documentation
+## Documentation :construction:

-Detailed documentation on package usage can be found here.
+The documentation is under construction.
+Please be patient!

 ## Contribute